pablodecm/phd_thesis/src/103_chapter_3.md

 yet important aspects in experimental particle physics at the LHC.
-When nuisance parameters are quantitatively taken into account in the statistical model, they lead to an increase of the uncertainty on the parameters of interest and larger interval width estimates (or exclusion limits) on the parameters of interest.
+When nuisance parameters are quantitatively taken into account in the statistical model, they lead to an increase of the uncertainty on the parameters of interest and larger interval estimates (or exclusion limits) on the parameters of interest.
 The choice of summary statistics may also affect significantly subsequent inference,